 I gave names to programmed and trained creatures (automatons and beasts) but not conscious ones.
 This is because I am not certain if only beasts can be conscious, or if it is possible to have conscious automatons.
 I feel strongly that consciousness as described requires underlying training logic both for idea generation (from previous experiences) and evaluation based on subjective senses.
 I don’t feel strongly enough to declare it for certain.
 I will leave the possibility of conscious automatons as an important outstanding question.

 I have mentioned building artificially intelligent robots (and intend this document to be a high-level specification for such) but I do not believe that the greatest possible benefit to a thorough and accurate understanding of intelligence is a robot butler (as cool as that is.)
 The greatest promise is a deeper understanding of ourselves.
-Powerful, simple and accurate models of behavior would be a breakthrough for the study and treatment of mental illness and for coaxing the most out of our greatest asset: the most powerful brains on the planet.
+Powerful, simple, and accurate models of behavior would be a breakthrough in the study and treatment of mental illness and for getting the most from our greatest asset: the most powerful brains on the planet.

 If we want to do good for ourselves, our families, our friends, our communities, and our world, we must take advantage of our intelligence.
-We should do all we can to make the smartest decisions, and our leaders should nurture an environment that brings out the best of our natural abilities.
+We should do all we can to make the best decisions, and our leaders should supervise an environment that nurtures our minds.
 If we have any hope of making our world the place that we dream it could be, we need to think.